joshcummingsdesign/mac-dev-env/README.md

     mkdir -p ~/.config/nvim && ln -s ~/.vimrc ~/.config/nvim/init.vim

-Run `:PlugInstall` in both Vim and Neovim to fetch and install all plugins
+Run `:PlugInstall` in both Vim and Neovim to fetch and install all plugins.

 ### tmux